Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 ---

 [^1]: It should be noted that the author strongly disagrees with this sentiment.
-The two have a lot in common, and any capable Avisynth encoder could reach a similar level in Vapoursynth within a few months, maybe even weeks.
+The two have a lot in common, and any capable AviSynth encoder could reach a similar level in Vapoursynth within a few months, maybe even weeks.
 At least I'm honest, okay?